Reference prior for Bayesian estimation of seismic fragility curves: Numerical applications

-This second case study concerns a piping system that is a part of a secondary line of a French Pressurized Water Reactor.
-This piping system was studied, experimentally and numerically, within the framework of the ASG program \cite{TOUBOUL1999}.
-Figure~\ref{fig:ASG} shows a view of the mock-up mounted on the shaking table Azalee of the EMSI laboratory of CEA/Saclay whereas the Finite Element Model (FEM) -- based on beam elements -- is shown in Figure~\ref{fig:ASG}-right.
-The latter has been implemented with the homemade FE code CAST3M~\cite{CAST3M} and has been validated via an experimental campaign.
+This second case study deals with a piping system which is part of the secondary cooling system of a French Pressurized Water Reactor.
+This piping system was studied experimentally and numerically within the framework of the ASG program \cite{TOUBOUL1999}.
+Figure~\ref{fig:ASG} (left) shows a view of the piping mock-up, mounted on the Azalee shaking table of the EMSI laboratory of CEA/Saclay, whereas the finite element model (FEM)---based on beam elements---is shown in Figure~\ref{fig:ASG} (right).
+The FEM was implemented using CAST3M~\cite{CAST3M}, a homemade FE code, and validated through an experimental campaign.

-The mock-up is a 114.3 mm outside diameter and 8.56 mm thickness pipe with a 0.47 elbow characteristic parameter, in carbon steel TU42C, filled with water without pressure.
-It has three elbows and a mass modeling a valve (120 kg) which corresponds to more than 30\% of the total mass of the mock-up.
-One end of the mock-up is clamped whereas the other is supported by a guide in order to prevent the displacements in the X and Y directions.
-Additionally, a rod is placed on the top of the specimen to limit the mass displacements in the Z direction (see Figure~\ref{fig:ASG}-right).
-In the tests, the excitation is only imposed in the X direction.
-For this study, the artificial signals are filtered by a fictitious $2\%$ damped linear single-mode building at $5$ Hz, the first eigenfrequency of the $1\%$ damped piping system.
-As failure criterion, we consider excessive out-of-plane rotation of the elbow located near the clamped end of the mock-up, as recommended in \cite{TOUBOUL2006}.
-The critical rotation considered is equal to $4.1^{\circ}$.
-This is the level quantile $90\%$ of a sample of numerical simulations of size $10^4$.
+The mock-up is a pipe filled with unpressurized water.
+The pipe has an external diameter of 114.3~mm and a thickness of 8.56~mm, with an elbow characteristic parameter of 0.47, and is made of TU42C carbon steel.
+There are three elbows along the pipe as well as a 120~kg mass standing in for a valve.
+This mass accounts for more than 30\% of the total mass of the mock-up.
+One end of the mock-up is clamped while the other is supported by a guide in order to prevent displacements along the X and Y axis.
+In addition, a rod is placed on top of the mock-up to limit the mass displacements along the Z axis (see Figure~\ref{fig:ASG} (right)).
+During the tests, the excitation is only imposed along the X axis.
+For this study, the artificial signals are filtered by a fictional, 2\%-damped linear single-mode building at 5~Hz, 5~Hz being the first eigenfrequency of the 1\%-damped piping system.
+The failure criterion is considered to be an excessive out-of-plane rotation of the elbow located near the clamped end of the mock-up, as recommended in \cite{TOUBOUL2006}.
+The critical rotation considered is $4.1^\circ$.
+This value is the 90\%-level quantile of a sample of nonlinear numerical simulations of size $10^4$.

-Figure \ref{fig:ref-ASG} shows the comparison between the reference MC-based fragility curve $P_f^{\mathrm{MC}}$ (equation~(\ref{eq:refMC})) and its log-normal estimate $P_f^{\mathrm{MLE}}$, both estimated via the results of $10^4$ simulations.
-The log-normal fragility curve is also here a good approximation of the reference curve.
+Figure \ref{fig:ref-ASG} shows the comparison between the reference, MC-based fragility curve $P_f^{\mathrm{MC}}$ (Eq.~(\ref{eq:refMC})) and its log-normal estimation $P_f^{\mathrm{MLE}}$, both estimated using the results of $10^4$ simulations.
+Here, the log-normal fragility curve is also found to be a good approximation of the reference curve.